canonical/github-runner-operator/docs/how-to/add-custom-labels.md

 juju config <APP_NAME> labels=<COMMA_SEPARATED_LABELS>
 ```

-An example of a COMMA_SEPARATED_LABELS value would be "hello,juju", "hello_juju2,hello_juju3".
+An example of a COMMA_SEPARATED_LABELS value would be "large,gpu", "small,arm64".
 Accepted values are alphanumeric values with underscores (_), whitespaces before and after the the
 word will be automatically trimmed.